• Skip to primary navigation

 1. Preheat the oven to 425 degrees F.

-2. Evenly grease a 12-tin muffin tray with vegetable oil using a clean paper towel.
-Or use 12 silicone muffin molds evenly placed across a large baking tray.
+2. Evenly grease a 12-tin muffin pan with vegetable oil using a clean paper towel.
+Or evenly place 12 silicone muffin molds across a large baking tray.

-3. To make the muffin batter: in a large bowl, mix the muffin batter ingredients as listed above with a fork until well combined.
+3. In a large bowl, mix the muffin batter ingredients as listed above with a fork until smooth and evenly combined.

-4. Scoop ¼ cup or 60 ml of the batter into each muffin mold.
+4. Scoop ¼ cup (60 ml) of the muffin batter into each muffin mold.

 5. Bake on the middle rack for 22-25 minutes or until the muffins are fluffy and golden brown.

-6. To remove the muffins, run a knife around the muffin edge and pop them out of the muffin molds with the help of a knife.
+6. To remove the muffins, run a knife around the edge of each muffin.
+Then pop them out with the help of a knife.
 Serve hot and enjoy with ketchup or mayo.

 • Potato egg muffins are best consumed fresh as they will deflate and become less fluffy with time.